AndresMillsGallego/reading-notes/class-07.md

 ## Chapter 3: Functions, Methods and Objects [^2]

 For this week's reading we finished up chapter 3 which in my opinion, has been the most interesting one to date.
 We learned more about objects, how to construct them (literal and constructor) and how to add, remove and replace the data held within.
-We learned that you can make an empty object with paramaters so these "empty" variables can be filled later.
+We learned that you can make an empty object with parameters so these "empty" variables can be filled later.

 > "Something tells me our next lab might have something to do with this?"